MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 Specifies a user account that has permission to perform this action.
 The default is the current user.

-Type a user name, such as User01 or Domain01\User01, or enter a **PSCredential** object, such as one generated by the `Get-Credential` cmdlet.
+Type a user name, such as "User01" or "Domain01\User01", or enter a **PSCredential** object, such as one generated by the `Get-Credential` cmdlet.
-If you type a user name, this cmdlet prompts you for a password.
+If you type a user name, you are prompted for a password.

+> [!WARNING]
-This parameter is not supported by any providers installed with PowerShell.
+> This parameter is not supported by any providers installed with Windows PowerShell.

 ```yaml
 Type: PSCredential